ai-agents-cybersecurity/N8n2langraph/README.md

 - Python 3.11+
 - `openai`, `langgraph`, `langchain-core`, `requests` (runtime for generated script)
 - `black` (optional, for formatting)

+## Advanced options
+- `--llm-model`: override the model used in generated scripts (e.g., `gpt-5.1-codex-max`).
+- `--enable-reflection` and `--reflection-steps`: wrap generated LLM calls in a reflection loop for self-critique.
+- `--enable-agent`: toggle a lightweight agentic helper that re-prompts the LLM with state context when translating OpenAI nodes.

 ## Notes
 - Unsupported n8n nodes produce stub functions that raise `NotImplementedError`.